sortednet/file-extractor-lambda/README.md

 ./3-deploy.sh
 ```

+Note, the cloudformation creates the S3 bucket - arguably, this should be done externally and the name/arn passed in.

 ## removing stack
 The stack does not remove cleanly if the bucket is not empty - need to empty first then delete the bucket.